oddsandends-fest/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have self-reviewed my code.
 - [ ] I have commented on my code, particularly in the hard-to-understand area.
 - [ ] (Should Be) I have NOT committed the modified environment/config file(s) to this PR.
+- [ ] I have tagged a reviewer for this PR.

 ## Additional configuration/environment